-DNS Server Secondary This setting is the IPv4 Address of a DNS Server towards which DNS when resolving incomplete DNS host names.
+This setting stores the name of a domain which may be used as a suffix when resolving incomplete DNS host names.
 A typical DNS host name is in the "hostname.domain" format.
-When referring to "hostname" alone the DNS Client can automatically construct "hostname.domain" DNS
+When referring to "hostname" alone the DNS Client can automatically construct "hostname.domain" DNS Queries by appending the value stored in this setting to the "hostname".